medic/cht-docs/content/en/why-the-cht.md

 ## Example and reference apps

-The Community Health Toolkit’s [Reference Apps]({{< ref "apps/examples" >}}) provide organizations with a template for structuring and organizing a community health workflow, its configuration code, and testing framework.
+The Community Health Toolkit’s [Example and Reference Apps]({{< ref "apps/examples" >}}) provide organizations with a template for structuring and organizing a community health workflow, its configuration code, and testing framework.
 They include a foundation for forms, data fields, and even analytics, and can be deployed as-is or easily customized by a developer for your unique context.